Witiko/doctoral-thesis/main.md

 📖{quantized model}
 📖{word analogy}

-In 2019, I consulted the master's thesis of @stefanik2019semantic.[^33] In the thesis, we approximated the cosine similarity $\cos(\vec x, \vec y)$ between a pair of quantized token embeddings $\vec x$ and $\vec y$ as the inverse of their Hamming distance $‖\vec x ⊻ \vec y‖\_1$.  [@stefanik2019semantic, Section
+In 2019, I consulted on the master's thesis of @stefanik2019semantic.[^33] In the thesis, we approximated the cosine similarity $\cos(\vec x, \vec y)$ between a pair of quantized token embeddings $\vec x$ and $\vec y$ as the inverse of their Hamming distance $‖\vec x ⊻ \vec y‖\_1$.  [@stefanik2019semantic, Section